 The events of Fire Emblem take place on the fictional continent of Elibe, 20 years before the events of Fire Emblem: The Binding Blade.
 In ancient times, dragons lived in peace with humans, but were later banished in a devastating war: the Scouring.
 Throughout the game, the player travels through the countries of Sacae, a land of nomads and tribes; Lycia, an alliance of marquisates including Pherae and Ostia; and Bern, a militaristic kingdom ruled by a single ruler.

 The player assumes the role of a tactician discovered by Lyn, a Sacean girl whose tribe and parents were killed by bandits.
-Lyn learns from a pair of knights named Sain and Kent that she is actually Lady Lyndis, and that her mother was the estranged daughter of the Marquess of Caelin, Hausen, who seeks to reconcile with his daughter's family.
+Lyn learns from a pair of knights named Sain and Kent that she is actually Lady Lyndis, and her mother was the estranged daughter of the Marquess of Caelin, Hausen, who seeks to reconcile with his daughter's family.
 She begins a journey to Caelin to reunite with her grandfather, obtaining the sacred sword Mani Katti soon after, but comes under attack from Hausen's avaricious younger brother Lundgren, who wants to kill both her and Hausen to seize power in Caelin.
-During her quest, Lyn protects Nils, a traveling bard, from the Black Fang, a guild of assassins, while his sister Ninian is rescued by Lord Eliwood, son of Marquess Elbert of Pherae.
+During her quest, Lyn protects Nils, a traveling bard, from the guild of assassins known as the Black Fang, while his sister Ninian is rescued by Lord Eliwood, son of Marquess Elbert of Pherae.
 Finally defeating Lundgren, Lyn reunites with her grandfather.

 One year later, Elbert disappears, prompting Eliwood and his friend Lord Hector, younger brother of Marquess Uther of Ostia, to investigate.
 The pair discover that the Black Fang has incited Marquess Darin of Laus to rebel against Lycia, and Elbert was captured when he refused to cooperate.
 After rescuing Lyn from Darin's troops, the three pursue him to the Dread Isle.
 There, they reunite with Ninian and Nils and learn that the Black Fang is being manipulated by Nergal, a dark sorcerer who seeks to provoke all-out war in Elibe, providing him with an enormous amount of "quintessence", or life-force, from fallen warriors.
 By forcing the siblings to open the Dragon's Gate, he can summon dragons to Elibe.
 The party kills Darin, but Elbert dies delivering a grave wound to Nergal.
 The party returns to Ostia to report recent events to Uther, who directs them to the western desert of Nabata.
 There, they meet Archsage Athos, who sends them to Bern to find the Shrine of Seals.
 In Bern, the heroes save Prince Zephiel from an assassination attempt orchestrated by his jealous father, King Desmond.
 Out of gratitude, the queen of Bern gives them directions to the Shrine of Seals.
 At the Shrine, the party meets the ancient hero Bramimond, who unseals the Blazing Blade Durandal and the Thunder Axe Armads so they can oppose Nergal.
 However, Nergal returns and captures Ninian.
 The heroes collect the legendary weapons, but Nergal tricks Eliwood into killing Ninian, who, along with Nils, is revealed to be a half-dragon.
 The group returns to Ostia, where Hector learns that Uther has died of an illness.
 The party and Athos return to the Dread Isle and defeat Nergal, who summons three dragons with the last of his strength.
 Bramimond arrives and resurrects Ninian, who banishes two of the dragons; the heroes slay the last dragon in battle.